rizkyzhang/code-journal/tech-notes/general/linux/problems/certificate-expired.md

+---
+tags:
+  - linux-problem
+  - linux-problem-package
+---
 ## Problem

-The certificate for deb.nodesource expired.
+The certificate for `deb.nodesource` expired.

 ```
 ## Confirming "bionic" is supported...